Quickstart Guide (Sandbox)

 Welcome to the HIFI Quickstart Guide!

-To get started, you'll need an API key, which you can get by signing up in the Dashboard .
+To get started, you'll need an API key, which you can get by signing up in the Dashboard.

 You'll have two different API keys for two different HIFI environments.
 Today we'll start in the Sandbox environment with the sandbox API key.
+You can follow our Sandbox guide to generate a sandbox API key.

 Let's first create a user!